mogman1/redis-cluster-activesupport/README.md

 Or install it yourself as:

-    $ gem install redis-activesupport-cluster
+    $ gem install redis-cluster-activesupport

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/film42/redis-activesupport-cluster.
+Bug reports and pull requests are welcome on GitHub at https://github.com/film42/redis-cluster-activesupport.

 ## License